CMSgov/bluebutton-site-static/_posts/2018-05-19-How-Beneficiaries-Authorize-an-App.md

 - At least four years of their Medicare claims information
 - Access to their profile and demographic information (name, address, date of birth etc.)
 - Make copies of that data
-- Return to the Blue Button 2.0 API and retrieve new information until a beneficiary goes to MyMedicare.gov and revokes the application's access permissions
+- Return to the Blue Button 2.0 API and retrieve new information until a beneficiary goes to their Medicare account and revokes the application's access permissions

 There are two options: